01 of 10

 Make sure that the soap mold that it is free from any dust or dirt on the inside.
 Put the end cap on firmly.

 If you don't have an end cap, use several layers of plastic wrap and some tight rubber bands to seal the end.Continue to 4 of 10 below.

 If it's longer than the mold, cut the end off.
 If it's shorter, add another piece to fill the mold.Continue to 5 of 10 below.

 Cut, Weigh, and Melt the Soap

-This 12" pipe mold held about 40 oz. of soap base.
-Because you don't know exactly how much space the loofah is going to take up, I usually melt a little more than I have to - just to be safe.
+This 12-inch pipe mold holds about 40 ounces of soap base.
+Because you don't know exactly how much space the loofah is going to take up, melt a little more necessary, just to be safe.

-Put the soap base in the microwave and melt it at 1-2 minute intervals.
-Heat it, stir.
-Heat it, stir, until it is hot (about 180 degrees) and completely melted.Continue to 6 of 10 below.
+Put the soap base in the microwave and melt it in 1- to 2-minute intervals until it is hot (about 180 degrees) and completely melted.Continue to 6 of 10 below.

 06 of 10